 Check back regularly for new job postings or e-mail email@example.com.

-We are seeking an enthusiastic, positive and hard working Programmes Officer to provide programmatic, logistical and administrative support to our team.
+We are seeking an enthusiastic, positive and hard working Operations Officer to provide logistical and administrative support to our team.
 Please read the full job description here.
-To apply, please send your CV, cover letter and unedited writing sample to firstname.lastname@example.org.
-We will consider applications on a rolling basis.
+To apply, please send your CV and cover letter to firstname.lastname@example.org by midnight Sunday 12 September.

-We are seeking a part-time Intern to support the Communications team.
+We are also seeking a part-time Communications Intern.
 This is a varied role and a great opportunity to develop knowledge of human rights and key skills sought after in a range of communications roles.
 This is an unpaid position.
 To apply, send your CV, short writing sample and a brief cover letter (max 1 page) outlining your skills, experience and availability to email@example.com.
 Applications will be assessed on a rolling basis and interviews will take place as suitable candidates are identified.
 Please read the full job description here.